HatulaPro/shmedit/README.md

 ## Documentation:
-  - Currently, there is no way to customize keybinds.
-This feature will be added in the future though.

   - Notice that Shmedit is still in development, so many useful features (such as copy & paste) do not exist yet.

   - `mem`: The editor's memory.